DevCycleHQ/devcycle-docs/docs/platform/experimentation/feature-experimentation.md

 ![Reviewing Metric Performance](/feature-experiment-full-results.png)

-Any number of metrics can be added to a feature for analysis, keep clicking “Choose a Metric” and add pre-existing or create new metrics as needed.
+Any number of metrics can be added to a Feature for analysis, keep clicking “Choose a Metric” and add pre-existing or create new metrics as needed.

 ## Determining a Winner